yichen917/Kaggle_Severstal-Steel-Defect-Detection/README.md

 # Kaggle_Severstal-Steel-Defect-Detection

-This was a practice to build a DL model for real-world data during the QBS (Quantitative Business Science) course in college.
+This was a practice to build a DL model for real-world data during one of my college's courses.

-The journey included navigating through complex data structures, optimizing hyperparameters, and implementing advanced techniques, enriched my understanding of deep learning, and utilize it to tackle the complexities of data challenges.
+The journey included navigating through the large image dataset, optimizing hyperparameters, and implementing different models, enriched my understanding of deep learning in addressing the complexities of data challenges.